-Gym kit: shorts, t-shirt/polo shirt and suitable gym shoes.
-The t-shirt/polo shirt that they are wearing to school that day will be suitable.
-Shorts and gym shoes will remain in school in the child's personal shoe bags hanging on their cloakroom pegs.
+Gym kit: leggings/jogging trousers/shorts, t-shirt/polo shirt and suitable gym shoes.
+The tshirt/polo shirt that they are wearing to school that day will be suitable.
 Pupils can come to school wearing suitable clothing for P.E. on the days that they have P.E.

 It is essential for the smooth running of the P.E. timetable that all children have their name CLEARLY MARKED ON ALL ITEMS OF GYM KIT.